WEP Insights

 The immediate goal of any access program is clear: get eligible patients timely access to treatment.
-At WEP, we strongly believe that in addition to serving patients, access programs can do so much more for a Sponsor as well.
-When access programs are thoughtfully designed and expertly run, they generate immense value and insight for Sponsors.
+At WEP, we strongly believe that in addition to serving patients, EAPs and PTA programs can do so much more for a Sponsor.
+When access programs are thoughtfully designed and expertly run, they generate strategic value and provide important insight for Sponsors.

 1) Seamless hand-off from Sales to Operational teams